Statistics and country data

 Queensland's official crime and justice statistics are available from the Queensland Government Statistician's Office.

-Use the Queensland Police's Online Crime Statistics database to generate crime statistics:
+Use the Queensland Police's Online Crime Map to generate crime statistics:

 - time period

-The Online Crime Statistics map feature provides an easy visualisation option.
+The Online Crime Map provides an easy visualisation option.

 The Australian Bureau of Statistics (ABS) provides statistics for Australia covering many aspects of education.